anger is triggered when somebody does something that makes you realise that they're

 be healed by the right application of the Healing Principle: a social healing caused

-by just the right kind of positivity: the right kind of love.
+by just the right kind of positivity: the right kind of love and forgiveness.

 Former gangster Hanif Mohammed spent ten years in jail for killing Alex Holroyd.